-People who are lactose intolerant and not consuming milk or dairy products may become deficient in calcium, vitamin D, riboflavin, and protein.
-Taking calcium supplements or eating foods that are either naturally high in calcium or are calcium-fortified is recommended.
+People who are lactose intolerant and not consuming milk or dairy products may become deficient in:

 Symptoms will go away if milk and milk products are removed from the diet.
-Learn to read food labels carefully to detect ingredients that may contain lactose.
+Read food labels carefully to detect ingredients that may contain lactose.
 Aside from milk and cream, look out for ingredients derived from milk, such as: